GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 When using persisted queries to expose predefined data, you can completely disable the GraphQL single endpoint, so that it is not accessible even to authenticated users.

-You can provide multiple custom endpoints, each of them customized for your customers or applications, protecting them via a password.
+You can provide multiple custom endpoints, each of them customized to a specific customer or application, protecting them via a password.
 And you can add custom categories to them, and give them a hierarchy (such as /graphql/customers/some-customer and /graphql/customers/another-customer).

 You can execute updates in bulk.
 For instance, you can delete all comments on the site, or assign a tag or category to all your posts.
 And you can search and replace a string, even using a regex, on hundreds of posts (PRO).